HiewNT/VSLR_Pytorch/README.md

 - **Sentence Formation**:
   - If no hand is detected for 0.5 to 1 second, a space is inserted after the current word.
   - This allows the system to build complete Vietnamese sentences.

+-**Some other functions**:
+  - Delete the last character of the recognized sentence
+  - Delete all recognized sentences
+  - Save the recognized sentence to file

 ## Contact